Igglybuff/awesome-piracy/readme.md

 - [MediaServer-DockerComposeFiles](https://github.com/vaeyo/MediaServer-DockerComposeFiles) Docker-Compose Files for Media Server Related Apps [Radarr, Sonarr, Plex, rTorrent, NZBGet, Ombi, Emby, etc]
 - [usenet-docker](https://github.com/justinhamlett/usenet-docker) Docker-compose configuration for Sabnzbd, CouchPotato, Plex, Sonarr, Plexpy, Nzbhydra, Muximux, Radarr, NZBGet and Ombi with a Nginx proxy.
 - [/r/EmbyShares](https://www.reddit.com/r/EmbyShares) This subreddit is dedicated to the sharing of Emby servers.
+- [/r/freefolk](https://www.reddit.com/r/freefolk) Streams for new episodes of Game of Thrones

 ## Unsorted and To Do List